 A report by Dr. Philip Kirby in October 2015, titled LEVELS OF SUCCESS The potential of UK apprenticeships; Improving social mobility through education, also states that:

 "Higher Apprentices at level 5 result in greater lifetime earnings than undergraduate degrees from non-Russell group Universities, according to the latest modelling by the Boston Consulting Group."
+This increase is an estimated £150,000 over the Apprentices lifetime.

 Types of Apprenticeships